Stochastic Optimal Control for Collective Variable Free Sampling of Molecular Transition Paths: PIPS: Path Integral SOC for Path Sampling

-PICE, subsequently, achieves this by minimizing the KL-divergence between the optimal controlled distribution $\pi_{\vu^*}$ and a parameterized distribution $\pi_{\vu_\theta}$ using gradient descent as follows:
+PICE, subsequently, achieves this by minimizing the KL-divergence between the optimal controlled distribution $\pi^{\vu^*}$ and a parameterized distribution $\pi^{\vu_\theta}$ using gradient descent as follows:

-Similar to the optimal control in \cref{eq:pice}, the gradient used to minimize the KL-divergence is found by reweighing for each sampled trajectory the gradient of the control policy $\vu_\theta$ by the cost of said trajectory.
-A full algorithm for determining this gradient and training the policy $\vu_\theta$ is provided in \cref{algo:training}.
+Similar to the optimal control in \cref{eq:pice}, the gradient used to minimize the KL-divergence is found by reweighing for each sampled trajectory, $\vx_{0:\tau}$, the gradient of the control policy $\vu_\theta$ by the cost of the trajectory.
+See \Cref{algo:training} in the appendix for an algorithmic description of PICE.

-Thus, PICE provides an iterative gradient descent method to learn a parameterized policy (or control) $\vu_{\theta}$ and subsequently a distribution over paths $\vx(\tau)$.
-We can then use this learned control, $\vu_{\theta}$, to approximate the solution for sampling transition paths as well as the Schr{\"o}dinger bridge problem.

-In this section, we have set up our main problem of sampling rare transition paths and established its relationship to both the Schr{\"o}dinger bridge problem and stochastic optimal control.
-Subsequently, we discussed an iterative gradient descent based method for solving the optimal control problem.
-In the next section, we will extend this iterative algorithm to consider the entire geometry of the molecular system by incorporating Hamiltonian dynamics using an augmented state space $\vx_t$, and symmetries by learning a policy network $\vu_{\theta}$.